-In most states, a police dog is considered a full-fledged police officer, sometimes even given a badge.
+In most states, a police dog is considered a full-fledged law enforcement officer, sometimes even given a badge.
 As such, most laws find assaulting a police dog to be equal or very similar to assaulting a human officer.
-The psychological effect of a law enforcement Canine is tremendous, and their deterrent effect on crime cannot be measured.
-The Canine is not to replace Police Officers, but to work as a member of a Canine/Handler Team.
+The psychological effect of a law enforcement canine is tremendous, and their deterrent effect on crime cannot be measured.
+The canine is not to replace law enforcement officers, but to work as a member of a canine/handler team.

-The Canine’s remarkable smelling and hearing senses are the main reason we utilize canines.
-These senses combined with their speed and agility allow the canines to perform functions that the human Police Officer just cannot do.
+The canine’s remarkable smelling and hearing senses are key reasons for their utilization.
+These senses combined with their speed and agility allows the canines to perform functions the human law enforcement officer can not.

-A Canine Team consists of a canine deputy and his assigned agency canine partner.
+A Canine Team consists of a deputy and his assigned agency canine partner.
 The team is available for assignments 24-hours per day.
-Canine team duties include their law enforcement duties as any other deputy, conducting building searches for hidden offenders, locating missing persons, tracking suspects who have fled the scene of a crime, performing article searches, detecting narcotics or explosives, and conducting public service canine demonstrations giving the public a better understanding of what the team is unutilized for.
+Canine teams conduct law enforcement duties and utilize their canine partner for building searches looking for hidden offenders, locating missing persons, tracking suspects, performing article searches, detecting narcotics, and conducting public service canine demonstrations giving the public a better understanding of what the team's capability.

-Each Canine Team will go through a patrol training program at a minimum of 400 hours.
-Once the program is completed, the Canine Team will have to certify with the State of Florida and/or the United States Police Canine Association.
-Once the Canine Team passes certification, the Team can then perform his patrol duties.
-In addition to the patrol program, Canine’s have dual roles and will also go through an additional 200 hours of either narcotic or explosive training.
-Once this training is completed, the Canine Team again will have to certify with the United States Police Canine Association prior to be utilized on patrol.
+Each Canine Team will go through a patrol training program at a minimum of 480 hours plus an additional 200 hours in narcotic detection training.
+Once the program is completed, the Canine Team will have to certify with the State of Florida and/or the Florida Law Enforcement Canine Association.
+Once the Canine Team passes certification, the Team can then perform their patrol duties.